What do companies owe rejected early career candidates?

 • 67% say that work experience helps them understand which skills they need for the future.

-• 29,000 explored healthcare and medicine, completing 190,000 hours of experiences.
+• 29,000 enrolled in healthcare and medicine, completing 190,000 hours of experiences.

 • 34,000 engaged with energy and utilities employers, totalling 135,000 learning hours.

-• 30,207 explored accounting, banking and finance — with a huge 228,460 learning hours recorded.
+• 30,207 enrolled in accounting, banking and finance — with a huge 228,460 learning hours recorded.

-Rethinking the “rejection experience”
+Rethinking the ‘rejection experience’

 So yes, young people do want engagement from employers, even when they’re not hired.
-But maybe the answer isn’t another automated feedback report.
+But the answer isn’t another automated feedback report.

-As for whether companies have a moral obligation to rejected candidates — that’s up to each organisation’s conscience.
-But in an age of online reviews, viral posts and increasing scrutiny of employer brands, it’s worth asking:
+As for whether companies have a moral obligation to rejected candidates - that’s up to each organisation’s conscience.
+But in an age of online reviews, viral posts and increasing moral scrutiny of employer brands, it’s worth asking:

 Can employers really afford to reject and disregard 99% of their talent pool?